-- O Pre-Primary/Preliminary Report (Cities and some Towns): Due on or before the 8th day preceding the city or town preliminary or primary election, complete from the day following the ending date of the last report filed through 10 days before the due date.
+- o Preliminary Report (Cities and some Towns): Due on or before the 8th day preceding the city or town preliminary election, complete from the day following the ending date of the last report filed through 10 days before the due date.
 If this is an initial report, the activity period is from the day following the date of the last election for the office sought through 10 days before the due date.
-If there is a preliminary election, all candidates must file, even if their race is not on the preliminary ballot.
-If there is no preliminary in any race, no candidate needs to file. - o Pre-Election Report (Cities and Towns): Due on or before the 8th day preceding the city or town general election, complete from the day following the ending date of the last report filed through 10 days before the due date.

-- o Post-Election Report (Towns): Due on or before the 30th day following the general election complete from the day following the ending date of the last report filed through 10 days before the due date.
-This report may be considered a final report if the candidate/committee has no cash balance, assets or outstanding liabilities. - Year-End Report (Cities and Towns): Due on or before January 20 in the following year complete from the day following the ending date of the last report filed through December 31.
-This is the third and final report from candidates in regularly scheduled (November) city elections.
-This year-end report must also be filed every year so long as a committee is in existence, or a candidate maintains a campaign fund, has outstanding debts, or is an incumbent elected official.
-Schedule E (Disclosure of Assets) must also be filed at this time in order for the report to be considered complete. - o Special Elections (Cities and Towns): In general, candidates and treasurers in special municipal elections file reports eight days before a preliminary election (if any), eight days before a final election and 30 days after the final election.
+A candidate will file a prepreliminary report only if his or her name appears on a preliminary ballot. - o Pre-Election Report (Cities and Towns): Due on or before the 8th day preceding the city or town general election, complete from the day following the ending date of the last report filed through 10 days before the due date. - o Post-Election Report (Spring elections): Due on or before the 30th day following the general election complete from the day following the ending date of the last report filed through 10 days before the due date.
+This report may be considered a final report if the candidate/committee has no cash balance, assets or outstanding liabilities, and did not win.
+Most spring elections occur in towns. - o Year-End Report (Cities and Towns): Due on or before January 20 in the year following, complete from the day following the ending date of the last report filed through December 31.
+This year-end report must be filed every year so long as a committee is in existence, or a candidate maintains a campaign fund, has outstanding debts, or is an incumbent elected official. - o Special Elections (Cities and Towns): In general, candidates and treasurers in special municipal elections file reports eight days before a preliminary election (if any), eight days before a final election and 30 days after the final election.
 The post-election report may also be considered a final report if the candidate/committee has no cash balance, assets or outstanding liabilities.
 Candidates and committee treasurers should contact their local election official for specific dates in the event of a special election.